phalcon-orphanage/docs/en/application-micro.md

     callable $handler
 ): Micro
 ```
-Appends a custom `reponse` handler to be called instead of the default one
+Appends a custom `response` handler to be called instead of the default one

 ```php
 public function setService(